 Once the child knows all 44 sounds and has shown that he or she can hear the sounds in words and stamp them out, creative writing begins.
 Creative writing means writing what you want, not writing what you are told to write.

-As children begin the creative writing process, a parent can ask, "What shall we tell your mother or father when he or she comes home from work tonight?"
-When the child thinks of something to say, the parent can say, "Can you use Stamping to write out what you just said?"
+As children begin the creative writing process, a teacher can ask, for example, "What shall we tell your mother or father you did at school today?"
+A parent can ask, for example, "What would you do if you had super powers?"
+When the child thinks of something to say, the teacher or parent can say, "You can you use Stamping to write out what you just said?"

 Anything the child can say is something the child can stamp out.
-What did you do at school today?
+What did you do on vacation?
 What was your favorite part of Disneyland?
-Can you stamp out the names of everyone in our family?
-Any question a parent might ask a child can have its answer written out.
-Anything the child wishes to share with his or her parent can be written out, as well.
+Can you stamp out the names of everyone in your family?
+Any question a parent or teacher might ask a child can have its answer stamped out in sounds.

 When the child has mastered the art of simple writing, real creative writing begins.
 Asking and answering questions is a good starting point, but writing creatively means more than that.
 Creative writing means learning to let your imagination run free and capturing your imagination in written words.

-To encourage the child to think creatively, it is beneficial initially for the parent to provide the child with topics about which he or she may write.
+To encourage the child to think creatively, it is beneficial initially for the teacher or parent to provide the child with topics about which he or she may write.

-There are two reasons why it is helpful for the parent to suggest topics.
+There are two reasons why it is helpful for the parent or teacher to suggest topics.
 The first is to expand the child’s concept of subjects for writing.
-Topics suggested by the parent provide the child with subjects to write about that may not have occurred to the budding author.
+Topics provide the child with subjects to write about that may not have occurred to the budding author.

 It is not difficult to think of topics to suggest to the creative writers.
 Monster stories is just one.
 Other topics could be: What would you do if you were a police officer?
 What would you wish for if you had three (or more) wishes?
 What would you do if you were magic?
 Can you write a scary story?
 What is your favorite story that I have read to you?
 Can you write a story like that?
 And so on.
 Once the child begins seeing the possibilities, his or her own imagination will take over.